alvteren/casebase-demo/PLAN.md

 13. Store chat history

-• CRUD messages in DB
+• save chat history in MongoDB, make CRUD for chat history.
+• make history on frontend in sidebar. make button "create new chat"

+14. Improvements